Home » Symptoms » Cat Symptoms A-Z » Reduced play

 Even if the cat shows signs of pain, such as lameness or difficulty jumping, a veterinary examination should be carried out to determine the origin of the discomfort.

-As a first step to alleviate the problem, the pet owner should try to make the cat’s environment as pleasant and stress-free as possible.
-This includes providing retreats and avoiding sudden changes in the living environment.
+As a first step for relief, the pet owner should try to make the cat’s environment as pleasant and stress-free as possible.
+This includes providing hiding spots and avoiding sudden changes in the living environment.

 If emotional problems or boredom are suspected to be the causes, it can be helpful to spend more time with the cat and schedule regular playtimes to strengthen the bond and trust.